MortenChristiansen/TypeBridge/README.md

 - [x] `Process<A>(a.Map()); // Mapping to generic type`
 - [x] `_a = b.Map(); // Member assignment`
 - [x] `var v = new B { CValue = a.Map() }; // Object initializers`
-- [ ] Handle destination types without a public default constructor
 - [x] Recursively map complex types
-- [ ] Map collections
 - [x] Map List<T> properties
 - [x] Map IEnumerable<T> properties
 - [x] Map T[] properties
-- [ ] Map properties where source type has implicit conversion to destination type
-- [ ] Map properties where source type has explicit conversion to destination type
 - [x] Map properties where source type is subtype of destination
 - [x] Map properties where destination type is interface which source type implements
 - [x] Support mapping from a type with more fields than the recipient
 - [x] Extending the source type with other types, merging the properties into the resulting output
+- [x] Prevent error on recursion

+### Version 1.1

+- [ ] Handle destination types without a public default constructor
+- [ ] Map collections
+- [ ] Map properties where source type has implicit conversion to destination type
+- [ ] Map properties where source type has explicit conversion to destination type
 - [ ] Support mapping to and from records
-- [x] Prevent error on recursion

 ## Features